Yanina Wickmayer: 2010: Top 15 ranking

 Wickmayer accepted a wildcard into the first tournament of the year, the Auckland Open.
 Seeded third, she reached the final defeating Julia Görges, Raluca Olaru, wildcard Kimiko Date-Krumm, and Shahar Pe'er.
 In the final, Wickmayer easily defeated top seed Flavia Pennetta.
 Wickmayer won the tournament without dropping a set.
 This title was her first title of the year and third of her career.
 Due to Wickmayer's suspensions being lifted after the deadline for the Australian Open, she was forced to enter the qualifying draw.
 After a nervous first-round qualifying, she easily won through to the main draw.
 Being a dangerous floater, she drew Alexandra Dulgheru in the first round.
 In a match that included numerous rain delays, she prevailed in the third set tiebreaker.
 In the second round, she defeated 12th seed Flavia Pennetta.
 In the third round, she beat Sara Errani in three sets.
 In the fourth round, Wickmayer lost in three sets to compatriot and former world No. 1, Justine Henin.
 Despite the loss she moved up to a career-high of No. 15.

 Wickmayer was selected to represent Belgium at the World Group II Fed Cup tie against Poland.
 She won both her rubbers against Marta Domachowska and Agnieszka Radwańska, thus allowing Kirsten Flipkens to secure the tie for Belgium with a win against Domachowska, to advance to the World Group playoff.
-In her next two tournaments, the Open GDF Suez tournament in Paris and the Dubai Tennis Championships in Dubai, Wickmayer lost in first-round matches, in Paris to Petra Martić; and in Dubai to Shahar Pe'er.
+In her next two tournaments, the Open GdF Suez tournament in Paris and the Tennis Championships in Dubai, Wickmayer lost in first-round matches, in Paris to Petra Martić; and in Dubai to Shahar Pe'er.
 She fared better at the Indian Wells Open, when she won two matches, before losing in the round of 16 to María José Martínez Sánchez.
 She then traveled to Key Biscayne for the Miami Open.
-Seeded 12th, Wickmayer reached the quarterfinals after wins over qualifier Elena Baltacha, wild card Petra Martić, and Timea Bacsinszky.
+Seeded 12th, Wickmayer reached the quarterfinals after wins over qualifier Elena Baltacha, wildcard Petra Martić, and Timea Bacsinszky.
 She was defeated in the quarterfinals by 13th seed Marion Bartoli.
 Despite her loss to Bartoli, her strong performance brought her to a new career-high ranking of world No. 13, moving to 12 without playing the next week.